daniel-samson/typefs/README.md

 ## Documentation

-Please refer to our [documentation](https://daniel-samson.github.io/typefs/docs/) learn how to use Type FS.
+Please refer to our [documentation](https://daniel-samson.github.io/typefs/docs/) to learn how to use Type FS.

 ## Contributions